The Benefits of Green Building Certification

-Bob O’Brien, the US real-estate giant, in a 2015 interview pointed to the increasing awareness of sustainability initiatives and implementations that are aimed at energy, water, and waste efficiency as part of initiatives in green building certifications.
+Bob O’Brien, the US real estate and construction leader, in a 2015 interview pointed to the increasing awareness of sustainability initiatives and implementations that are aimed at energy, water, and waste efficiency as part of initiatives in green building certifications.

 What is a Green Building Certification?

-Indoor Air Quality- The Green Building Certification depends on the quality of indoor air with the use of eco-friendly materials, segments of passive cooling etc. It also keeps a check on the minimum chemical emission into account and its effect on the indoor premises.
+1. Indoor Air Quality- The Green Building Certification validates the quality of indoor air with the use of eco-friendly materials, segments of passive cooling etc. It also keeps a check on the minimum chemical emission into account and its effect on the indoor premises.

-The use of reusable and renewable resources-The building must be constructed using reusable and renewable resources that can be broken down into raw material for recycled use.
+2. The use of reusable and renewable resources-The building must be constructed using reusable and renewable resources that can be broken down into raw material for recycled use.
 These criteria are inspected and certified by an independent third party ailment.

-Energy Efficiency- A building must be designed to reduce the generation of energy either through heating or cooling units.
-As an alternative use natural resources like thermal power and energy waste reduction techniques to combat exceeding the quantifying and qualifying measures of being energy efficient.
+3. Energy Efficiency- The building must be designed to reduce the generation of energy either through heating or cooling units.
+Use natural resources like thermal power and energy waste reduction techniques to combat excess energy consumption.

-Water Conservation- Just like shrinking the need for energy consumption, the building must include elements to conserve water through rainwater harvesting, prevent pollutants from entering the local water supply etc.
+4. Water Conservation- As much energy efficient the design is, it must alsoinclude elements to conserve water through rainwater harvesting, prevent pollutants from entering the local water supply etc.

 Why is Green Building a good investment in Real Estate?

-Lower Operating Costs- Design for development.
-It has unique construction and design that is meant to cut down on energy and water consumptions by placing windows, ventilators etc in strategic positions that efficiently reduce much of the operational cost.
+A GBC demands a unique design and construction that cuts down on energy and water consumption.
+This is achieved by placing the windows, ventilators etc in strategic positions that efficiently reduce much of the operational cost.
 Implementing natural resource powered appliances like lights and heaters is also some of the aspects that reduce the utility bills of the developers.

-Structural Benefits- There are additional structural benefits provided by some of the municipal corporations in terms of developing a Green Building that is in compliance with the Statewise sustainable construction goals.
+There are additional structural benefits provided by some of the Municipal Corporations in terms of developing a Green Building that complies with the State-wise sustainable construction goals.
 The incentives that are provided for such a sustainable construction can be many like expedited permitting process, height, floor or area ration benefits etc.

-Tax Incentives- There are a few states that provide tax benefits that encourage builders to construct Green buildings.
-Energy efficient and sustainable architecture is a prime need of the hour and thus some states have tax exemptions, tax rebates, zoning allowances, special mortgage programmes etc. The Real Estate industry includes these if you are planning to contribute to the environment, strategically.
+There are a few states that provide tax benefits that encourage builders to construct Green buildings.
+Energy-efficient and sustainable architecture is a prime need of the hour and some states have tax exemptions, tax rebates, zoning allowances, special mortgage programmes etc to encourage an environmental-healthy construction.

-Rising Rental Rates- A healthy and safe environment is slowly but steadily becoming the necessity for all.
+A healthy and safe environment is slowly but steadily becoming the necessity for all.
 Due to modern designs that allow exceptional benefits of living around an eco-friendly environment, the demand for green buildings is grossing the charts.
-Eliminating the concrete, hazardous jungles, people are wanting to shift to cleaner and greener places, thus property owners have the leverage to charge handsome rental packages.
+Avoiding the hazardous concrete jungles, people are shifting to cleaner and greener places.
+Property owners, thus have the leverage to charge handsome rental packages.

-Higher Occupancy Rates- Who doesn’t want to be part of a community that promotes sustainable living?
-Green buildings always stay in demand and since it is under check by various institutions over a period of time, it continues to provide all the assured greener initiatives.
+Who doesn’t want to be part of a community that promotes sustainable living?
+Green buildings always stay in demand and since it is under check by various institutions over a while, it continues to provide all the assured greener initiatives.
 This adds a plus point to level the occupancy rates which is not certain for other buildings but stays balanced for Green buildings.

-Health Benefits- Breathing in filtered and natural light and air is beneficial for the well-being of people and green buildings are a significant example of those.
+Breathing in a filtered and healthier air and having more natural light is beneficial for the well-being of people and green buildings are a significant example of those.
 A gift of sustainable architecture and design are freeway well-ventilated passages, a natural environment having trees and plants, reduced levels of Co2 in the atmosphere etc.

 The Green Building Certificate has become a vital part of the Real Estate industry.
 Taking on the initiative of environmental responsibility, such a grading standard validates and encourages a well-monitored and eco-conscious planning and construction.
-However, with other reforms clubbed together with Green Building Certification, there are plans to expand the concept of ‘well-planned’ greener cities and countries.
+With a progressive shift to “healthy living” and environmental protection, we are sure to witness more reforms clubbed together with Green Building Certification.
+The slogan of a better tomorrow, better living and better planet will expand the concept of ‘well-planned’ and greener cities, states and nations.